0xDRRB/chkugenids/README.md

 When the reader device is plugged, `/dev/ugenN.EE` is created by `/libexec/devpubd-hooks/01-makedev`, then `devpubd` call `04-NFCsetperm` where `chkugenids` is used to check for VID:PID and set `g+rw` to `/dev/ugenN.*` if we have a match.

+`chkugenids` is available as a package in pkgsrc-wip.